vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMRequest.md

 Get-vRSLCMRequest -requestId 0ee1a4a0-203a-4c87-a40e-65d9a450e398
 ```

-This example gets the request by id from VMware Aria Suite Lifecycle
+This example gets the request by id from VMware Aria Suite Lifecycle.

 ### Example 3